luotuoqingshan/local-DSHG/README.md

 We use ```julia1.9``` and we provide the ```Project.toml``` and ```Manifest.toml``` files for our environment.
 If you are using REPL, you should be able to activate it by typing ```activate .``` in Pkg REPL(i.e. ```] activate .```).
 If you are running the code files from the command line, remember to include ```--project```(i.e. ```julia --project filename.jl```).

+## Data
+The five real-world datasets we use can be accessed at [Hypergraph Datasets](https://www.cs.cornell.edu/~arb/data/).
+The procedure of accessing the web graph data is included in the corresponding directory.

 ## Basic Usage
 ```./src``` contains all the codes, experiment-specific codes are included in ```./src/Exp...``` folders, others are commonly used codes shared through experiments.